 As Rogue Olympic bars go (that is, non-power bars), I’ve always felt that the Matt Chan Bar has the best knurling and overall feel.
-It’s aggressive without being uncomfortable, and despite having a zinc finish (or chrome, in some cases), the grip is simply flawless – just very secure in the hands.
+It’s aggressive but not uncomfortable, and despite it having a zinc finish (or chrome, in some cases), the grip is simply flawless; just very secure in the hands.
 In the review that I did for the Chan Bar a couple years back, I gave the knurl a 10/10 rating.
-Well today, I think I can safely extend that same perfect score to the Stainless Steel Ohio Bar.
+Well today I think I can safely extend that same perfect score to the SS Ohio Bar.

-The SS Ohio’s knurl is a tad less aggressive than the Chan, but it’s still a superior knurl to what is found on the rest of the Ohio line (not to mention all the competition’s multi-purpose bars).
+The SS Ohio’s knurl is a tad less aggressive than the Chan but it is still a superior knurl to what is found on the rest of the Ohio line (not to mention all the competition’s multi-purpose bars).
 Combine this moderately aggressive and consistent knurl with the flawless feel of an unfinished, stainless steel shaft and you have an incredibly firm grip… the perfect grip.

-The elasticity of the Stainless Steel Ohio Bar is moderate – pretty average really.
-It’s consistent with the rest of the Rogue 28.5 mm bar family (Ohio, Chan, Rogue Bar 2.0, etc).
+The whip of the Stainless Steel Ohio Bar is moderate; pretty average really.
+It’s consistent with the rest of the Rogue 28.5 mm bar family (like the Ohio, Chan, Rogue Bar 2.0, etc).
 In other words, you can count on slightly more flex than a power bar, and noticeably less flex than a 28 mm Olympic WL bar.

-Since the majority of what Rogue does with barbells is centered around CrossFit, and since most lifters (regardless of their training choices) are not cleaning over 225 pounds, the lack of bar elasticity in Rogue’s non-professional WL bars will never be an issue.
-That is to say, if you’re not a veteran weightlifter (or Rich Froning), then worrying about the bar whip of your WOD bar is probably a total waste of energy.
-Focus on the aspects of a barbell that directly impact you.
-The knurl quality and grip, finish, sleeve rotation, and so forth (all of which this bar has in spades).
+Since the majority of what Rogue does with barbells is centered around CrossFit, and since most lifters (regardless of their training choices) are not cleaning over 225 pounds, the lack of shaft elasticity in Rogue’s non-professional WL bars will never be an issue.
+That is to say that if you’re not a veteran weightlifter or Rich Froning, then worrying about the whip of your WOD bar is probably a total waste of energy.
+Focus on the aspects of a barbell that directly impact you – the knurl quality and grip, finish, sleeve rotation, and so forth (all of which this bar has in spades).

 Sleeve Assembly & Rotation

-Unlike the rest of the Ohio line, the Stainless Steel Ohio bar uses composite bushings instead of cast bronze bushings.
-This is a giant perk as far as I’m concerned, as I find Rogue’s bronze bushing bars to be overly loud and require more frequent oilings than bars with sintered bronze bushings.
-Composite also seems to be able to handle having much more weight loaded before becoming compressed.
+Unlike the rest of the Ohio Bar line, the Stainless Steel Ohio bar uses composite bushings instead of cast bronze bushings.
+This is a big perk as far as I’m concerned, as I tend to find Rogue’s bronze bushing bars to be overly loud and require more frequent oilings than bars with sintered bronze bushings.
+Composite also seems to handle much more weight before becoming compressed.
 That compression of course causes sleeve rotation to deteriorate.

-It is also worth mentioning that because of the composite bushings, the Stainless Steel Ohio is indeed much, much quieter when dropped.
-I’ve dropped my other Ohio bars onto the mat from no more than an inch and found the noise to be unreasonable for such a short drop, but the SS Ohio sounds much better.
+It is also worth mentioning that because of the composite bushings, the SS Ohio is indeed much, much quieter when dropped.
+I’ve dropped my other Ohio bars onto the mat from no more than an inch or two and found the noise to be unreasonable for such a short drop, but the SS Ohio sounds much better.
 It doesn’t scare the neighbor’s cat.

 Rogue Stainless Steel vs American Barbell

 There was a fourth stainless steel bar offered.
-About a year ago AB offered the 28.5 mm SS WOD Bar, a bar much more similar to the new Rogue SS Ohio than any of AB’s current stainless bars.
+A couple years ago AB offered the 28.5 mm SS WOD Bar, a bar much more similar to the new Rogue SS Ohio than any of AB’s current stainless bars.
 It was a limited-run bar and it sold for a very reasonable $299, but because of how good of a deal that it was, those bars are obviously long gone.